AndrewParkes/RealTimeStrategy/README.md

-# Real Time Stratergy project
+# Real Time Strategy project
 Based on the tutorial found here: https://udemy.com/course/unity-multiplayer/learn/lecture/22899360#overview

 Game is based on a military RTS to learn the basics of multiplayer networking.